Undergraduate Degrees at the Mitchell College of Business

 Economics and Finance

-This major develops analytical skills for managing financial resources in business and government.
-Students will be prepared for careers in corporate finance, financial planning, investment analysis and insurance.
+The economics and finance major is designed to develop the analytical techniques, critical thinking competency, and decision-making skills required for managing scarce resources in business and government.
+Students will be prepared for careers in banking, corporate finance, financial planning, investment management, risk management and insurance and public service.
 Concentrations are available in economics and finance.

 - Department of Economics, Finance and Real Estate